kscalelabs/rdme-docs/docs/ML/ksim.md

 After installation, run one of our [example scripts](https://github.com/kscalelabs/ksim/tree/master/examples) .

-## Terminology

-The following terminology is relevant to understanding RL tasks.

-* `Trajector`: includes obs, command, action, and done.
-The latter is\
-  conditioned on the trajectory produced by the action.
-* Dataset: a set of `Trajectory`s used for training an RL update.
-Fully defined by\
-  `num_env_states_per_minibatch * num_minibatches`.
-* Minibatch: a subset of the dataset used for training an RL update.
-Updates are\
-  performed per minibatch.
-* Minibatch size: the number of environment states in each minibatch.
-* Epoch: number of full passes through the current training dataset.
-* Num Envs: the amount of parallel environments to run.
-Because of automatic\
-  resetting, this should not affect the batch math (in expectation).

 ### Variable Naming Conventions

+We try to follow [Noam Shazeer's variable naming conventions](https://medium.com/@NoamShazeer/shape-suffixes-good-coding-style-f836e72e24fd)  where possible.

 Please use these units in the suffixes of variable names.
-For PyTrees, assume\
-consistency of all dimensions except `L`.
-If including the timestampe would help someone understand the variable, do the dimension suffix first, then the timestamp suffix. (e.g. `mjx_data_L_0`).
+For PyTrees, assume consistency of all dimensions except `L`.
+If including the timestamp would help someone understand the variable, do the dimension suffix first, then the timestamp suffix. (e.g. `mjx_data_L_0`).
 If it helps, specify return units in function docstrings.

 Dimension suffixes: